sourcesimian/vpn-porthole/README.md

 #   Ubuntu: http://manpages.ubuntu.com/manpages/wily/man1/secret-tool.1.html
 password = SHELL:~/path/to/password/script

-# subnets: Add the IP address ranges that you wish to route into the VPN session
+# subnets: The IP address ranges that you wish to route into the VPN session
 [[[subnets]]]
     10.11.0.0/28 = True
     10.12.13.0/24 = True

-# domains: Add the DNS domains for which you wish to forward DNS lookups into the
+# domains: The DNS domains for which you wish to forward DNS lookups into the
 [[[domains]]]
     example.org = True

 # build: Describe how to build your Docker image.
-# User defined `options` can also be added to the Tempita context (e.g. `{{option.proxy}}`).
 [[[build]]]
+    # options: Additional user defined values can be added to the Tempita context
+    # (e.g. `{{option.proxy}}`).
     [[[options]]]
         proxy = proxy.example.com:80

-    # files: must include at least a mention of a Dockerfile.
-Other user files can
+    # files: Files that are included in the Docker build context (must at least include
-    # be added to the Docker build context either by path (e.g.: foo.sh) or content
+    # Dockerfile).
+Files can be added by path (see foo.sh) or content (see bar.sh).
-    # (e.g.: bar.sh).
-Files names that end in `.tmpl` will be rendered with Tempita
+    # Files can be templated with the Tempita context including the above options by
-    # and provided without the `.tmpl` extension.
+    # appending `.tmpl` to the file name (e.g.: `{{local.user.name}}`).
     [[[[files]]]]
         Dockerfile.tmpl = '''
             FROM debian